Millennial Office Design for the Workplace

 We were downright inspired by a recent article at bizjournals.com by Laura Fries.
-It tackles the issue of how to create office designs and layouts that millennials will find inviting, flexible, and conducive to productivity.
+It tackles millennial office design, and how to create office designs and layouts that millennials will find inviting, flexible, and conducive to productivity.
 Millennials tend to think differently about work - including the process of getting work done, the settings where they can be most productive, and the level of collaboration vs. privacy they desire.

 This article tackled some very important points about how businesses today can arrange and design their offices and workplace policies, and promoted ideas like these:

-- Making the office feel more like a home, with couches, lounge areas, fireplaces, big screen TVs, and a stocked kitchen area
+- Make the office feel more like a home, with couches, lounge areas, fireplaces, big screen TVs, and a stocked kitchen area

-- Changing policies around working hours, so that workers can work whenever and wherever inspiration strikes, without having to "turn off creativity" when they leave the office
+- Change policies around working hours, so that workers can work whenever and wherever inspiration strikes, without having to "turn off creativity" when they leave the office

-- Creating "collaboration zones" where workers can gather to tackle a project or brainstorm a presentation; zones could be booths for 3-4 or medium-sized conference rooms with white boards
+- Create "collaboration zones" where workers can gather to tackle a project or brainstorm a presentation; zones could be booths for 3-4 or medium-sized conference rooms with white boards

 These ideas are excellent and can go a long way toward increasing worker productivity, satisfaction, work/home balance, and even health!